PGA Tour says Saudi-paid players no longer eligible for tour - WHIZ News

 At issue is players competing without a conflicting event release from the PGA Tour.

-Players typically receive three such releases a year for tournaments overseas, but Monahan denied releases for the LIV Golf Invitational because it is an eight-tournament series that has five events in the United States.
+Players typically receive three such releases a year for tournaments overseas.
+Monahan denied releases for the LIV Golf Invitational because it is an eight-tournament series that plans to compete directly with the PGA Tour in the United States.

 The tour does not allow releases for events in North America.